netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - An implementation could use the SCION metadata extension to get propagation latency information of links in a path without having to measure it.
-  This latency does not include queing latency but may in many cases be sufficient for practical use.
+  This latency does not include queueing latency but may in many cases be sufficient for practical use.

 ## MTU Discovery {#mtu}